Netcentric/aem-replication-metadata-validator/README.md

 # Overview

-Validates that FileVault content packages contain replication metadata (i.e. `cq:lastReplicated` or `cq:lastPublished` property) in certain nodes.
-Its value must be newer than the last modification of the node.
+Validates that FileVault content packages contain replication metadata (i.e. `cq:lastReplicated` or `cq:lastPublished` and `cq:lastReplicationAction` property) in certain nodes.
+The value of the date property must be newer than the last modification date property of the node and the last action must have value `Activate`.
 This is important for all content packages which are installed on both Author and Publish to make the Author instance aware of the fact that the according page/resource is already active in the latest version.
 AEM Author checks for outdated and non-published references via implementations of [`com.adobe.granite.references.ReferenceProvider`][4].
 Every reference which is not detected as published in the most recent version (i.e. has incorrect metadata) will be [selected for activation along with the referencing page][aem-publish] which is *unnecessary* for nodes already existing on the publish *and often fails* due to missing permissions of the user.
 In the worst case such references block the replication queue (for immutable references below `/apps` in AEM as a Cloud Service).